hapax/hapax.github.io/assets/simple-physics.md

 of string.
 But for maximal whimsy, we can switch things up, and turn a stopwatch, pumpkin and spool into a ruler!
-Measure with the string, snip off the corresponding length, attach the pumpkin and gently wobble.
+Measure with the string and snip off the corresponding length, attach the pumpkin and gently wobble.
-By timing the period with the stopwatch, you can figure out how long things are!
+By timing the period with the stopwatch, you can figure out how long the object was.

 ---